 Discover how income tax in Germany works for employees, including details of what social security contributions you’ll need to make.

-All German residents are liable for income tax in Germany on their domestic income and assets as well as worldwide income and assets.
-Non-residents are subject to German income tax in respect of German-source income.
-Unlike some other countries, Germany does not have a special tax regime for incoming expats, and you may also be liable for taxes in your home country.
+Anyone living in Germany is liable for income tax in Germany on their domestic income and assets as well as worldwide income and assets.
+Non-residents are subject to German income tax on their income generated within Germany.
+In comparison to some other countries, Germany does not have a special tax regime for incoming expats, and you may also be liable for taxes in your home country.
 This guide provided by H&R Block gives you the rundown on your German taxes as an employee.

 The annual tax return and assessment

-All persons subject to German income tax must file an income tax return annually with the appropriate local tax office (depending on the place of residence.
+Everyone subject to German income tax must file an income tax return annually with the appropriate local tax office, depending on the place of residence.
 Check with the municipality that you are registered in for additional information on which local tax office that you will report your taxes with.

 You must file a German income tax return with the local tax authorities after the end of the tax year – in Germany, the tax year is the calendar year.
-The normal deadline is 31 May, which is automatically extended to 31 December if the tax return is prepared by a tax professional.
-After filing, the tax return is reviewed by the tax authorities and once the review is finalised, an assessment notice is sent out.
+As a result, the normal deadline is 31 May (or 31 December if the tax return is prepared by a tax professional).
+This year the deadline was extended so you must file your 2018 return before 31 July 2019.

-The first €9,169 (or €18,338 for married couples submitting a combined return) earned each year is tax-free.
-Any higher amount is subject to income tax.
+The first €9,169 (or €18,338 for married couples submitting a combined return) earned each year is tax free.
+Any amount after that is subject to income tax.